Buckeye Institute

-The Buckeye Institute is a 501(c)(3) free-market public policy think tank.
+The Buckeye Institute is a 501(c)(3) conservative public policy think tank.
 The organization, based in Columbus, Ohio, says its mission is "to advance free-market public policy in the states."

-The Buckeye Institute largest funders include the Koch Family, the Searle family and Donors Capital Fund.
-While the Buckeye Institute claims to be non-partisan, some members of its staff have an affiliation with the Republican Party.

 History and leadership

 In 1989, economist Sam Staley founded the Urban Policy Research Institute (UPRI) in Dayton, Ohio.
 In 1994, UPRI was reorganized into the Buckeye Institute.
 The organization's original researchers were centered at Wright State University.
 In 1999, The Buckeye Institute moved from Dayton to Columbus, Ohio.

-Columbus Mayor Greg Lashutka was a former chair of the organization's board of directors.
+Columbus Mayor Greg Lashutka was formerly chair of the organization's board of directors.
 Matt Mayer, who went on to found Opportunity Ohio, led the organization from 2009 through 2011.
 Robert Alt, The Buckeye Institute's current president, assumed that role in October 2012.

 Organizational structure

 The Buckeye Institute has several research fellows and scholars responsible for conducting the group's research into various public policy debates, including health care, education, and economic development.
 The Buckeye Institute started a legal advocacy group, the 1851 Center for Constitutional Law, which was eventually spun off on its own.